-The caller from the Contact Tracing Centre sends the person's key information (Name, Date of Birth, Full Address including County and Eircode, Mobile Phone Number, GP details) to Swiftqueue to arrange a test.
+The caller from the CTC sends the person's key information (name, date of birth, full address including County and Eircode, mobile phone number, and GP details) to HSE Swiftqueue to arrange a test.
 The person will receive an appointment via text message to attend their local community assessment hub.
 If the person is unable to attend a test centre, they may arrange to be tested at home.
 The person will be swabbed in their nose and their mouth.
 This may be a little bit uncomfortable.
 The swab is then sent to a laboratory for testing and the person will receive their results in a couple of days.
 The test takes about 15 minutes.
 For more information on testing, click here.